 The focus of Baltimore’s oldest park is the Pagoda, a towering Victorian-era lookout that allows for a view of downtown.
-You can also take a swim, go ice-skating, or reserve one of the park’s many pavilions for a family-sized picnic; bird watchers can eye over 170 different species that populate the property.
+You can also take a swim, go ice-skating, or reserve one of the park’s many pavilions for a family-sized picnic; bird watchers can eye more than 200 different species that populate the property.

 Location: North Andover, Massachusetts

 You can request permission to bring your own picnic to this family-run farm, or reserve a picnic program that comes with food (including dessert), beverages, a picnic blanket, and anything else you may need.
 Smolak offers a variety of activities, from hay rides to American Girl doll tea parties.
 But the most popular attraction is the fresh produce: Visitors can pick their own fresh apples, peaches, strawberries, and gooseberries.

 Location: Detroit, Michigan